themgoncalves/react-adventure/README.md

 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.

 _For more examples and usage, please refer to the [Wiki][wiki]._

+## Architecture

+Describe about the project architecture and show it's folder tree.

 ## Development setup